-As described above, Goldman Sachs' opinion was one of many factors taken into consideration the FIS board in making its determination to approve the merger.
-The foregoing summary does not purport to be a complete description of the analyses performed by Goldman Sachs in connection with the delivery of its fairness opinion to the FIS board and is qualified in its entirety by reference to the written opinion of Goldman Sachs attached as Annex C to this joint proxy statement/prospectus.
+As described above, Goldman Sachs' opinion was one of many factors taken into consideration by the FIS board in making its determination to approve the merger.
+The foregoing summary does not purport to be a complete description of the analyses performed by Goldman Sachs in connection with the delivery of its fairness opinion to the FIS board and is qualified in its entirety by reference to the written opinion of Goldman Sachs attached as Annex D to this joint proxy statement/prospectus.

 Goldman Sachs and its affiliates are engaged in advisory, underwriting and financing, principal investing, sales and trading, research, investment management and other financial and non-financial activities and services for various persons and entities.
 Goldman Sachs and its affiliates and employees, and funds or other entities they manage or in which they invest or have other economic interests or with which they co-invest, may at any time purchase, sell, hold or vote long or short positions and investments in securities, derivatives, loans, commodities, currencies, credit default swaps and other financial instruments of FIS, Worldpay and any of their respective affiliates and third parties, or any currency or commodity that may be involved in the merger.
 Goldman Sachs acted as financial advisor to FIS in connection with, and has participated in certain of the negotiations leading to, the merger.
 Goldman Sachs expects to receive fees for its services in connection with the merger, the principal portion of which is contingent upon consummation of the merger, and FIS has agreed to reimburse certain of Goldman Sachs' expenses arising, and indemnify Goldman Sachs against certain liabilities that may arise, out of Goldman Sachs' engagement.
-At the request of FIS, affiliates of Goldman Sachs have entered into financing commitments and agreements to provide FIS with a \$7.5 billion 364-day senior unsecured bridge facility in connection with the consummation of the merger, in each case subject to the terms of such commitments and agreements.
-An affiliate of Goldman Sachs may also act as an active lead joint bookrunner with respect to a bond issuance by FIS.
-The actual amount of aggregate fees to be received by Goldman Sachs and its affiliates in connection with this debt financing will depend upon, among other things, the timing of reductions of the bridge facility, FIS' credit rating and the issuance costs for such debt financing.
-FIS estimates that Goldman Sachs and its affiliates will in aggregate receive approximately \$22 million in fees in connection with the bridge facility and bond issuance.
-This estimate is based on various assumptions, including that FIS will incur permanent debt financing in connection with the merger and will maintain an investment grade credit rating.
-Goldman Sachs has provided certain financial advisory and/or underwriting services to Worldpay and/or its affiliates from time to time, including currently acting as corporate broker to Worldpay.
-Except as disclosed in the following sentence, during the two year period ended March 17, 2019, Goldman Sachs has not recognized compensation for financial advisory and/or underwriting services provided by its Investment Banking Division to Worldpay and/or its affiliates.
+At the request of FIS, affiliates of Goldman Sachs entered into financing commitments and agreements to provide FIS with a \$9.5 billion 364-day senior unsecured bridge facility in connection with the consummation of the merger, in each case subject to the terms of such commitments and agreements, which commitment FIS terminated following a successful completion of its senior note offerings on May 21, 2019.
+An affiliate of Goldman Sachs acted as an active lead joint bookrunner with respect to such offerings.
+FIS estimates that Goldman Sachs and its affiliates will in aggregate receive approximately \$20 million in fees in connection with the bridge facility and bond issuance.
+Goldman Sachs has provided certain financial advisory and/or underwriting services to Worldpay and/or its affiliates from time to time, including acting as corporate broker to Worldpay through May 20, 2019 when its LSE listing terminated.
+Except as disclosed in the following sentence, during the two-year period ended March 17, 2019, Goldman Sachs has not recognized compensation for financial advisory and/or underwriting services provided by its Investment Banking Division to Worldpay and/or its affiliates.
 In addition, Goldman Sachs acted as financial advisor to Worldpay Group plc in connection with its sale to Worldpay (then known as Vantiv) in August 2018 for which its Investment Banking Division has received compensation of approximately \$45 million.
-Goldman Sachs may also in the future provide financial advisory and/or underwriting services to FIS, Worldpay and their respective affiliates for which its Investment Banking Division may receive compensation.
+Goldman Sachs may also in the future provide financial advisory and/or underwriting services to FIS, Worldpay and their respective affiliates for which its Investment Banking Division has received compensation of approximately \$45 million.